Pain in the foot

 Pain in the foot when stepping and rolling

-Pain in the foot when rolling or walking usually indicates problems in the metatarsus or sole of the foot, such as a bent plantar fascia or splayfoot.
-In some situations, ankle injuries or instabilities may also play a role.
-With Morton's neuroma nerve disease, you usually feel a squeezing pain, as if you're constantly stepping on a small pea in your shoe.
+Pain in the foot when rolling or walking usually indicates problems in the midfoot or on the sole of the foot, such as a flat foot or splayfoot.
+In some situations, injuries or instabilities in the ankle joint can also play a role.
+With Morton's neuroma, you usually feel a pressing pain, as if you are constantly stepping on a small pea in your shoe.

 Sharp pain in the foot